nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

 symmetric PAKE, which I'd call "secure" in these days (based on the chosen underlying algorithms, of course).

-Using PAKE it's also possible to process a single-directional channel communication, where the client does send payload encrypted using the PAKE key.
+Using PAKE it's also possible to process an unidirectional channel communication, where the client does send payload encrypted using the PAKE key.
 The server wouldn't need to answer such a message, which could be a simple UDP packet for that reason.